lliicassie/AIST-_Dance_Annotation/README.md

 The annotation file can be opened with ELAN platform for both qualitative and quantitative analysis for media/dance/communication studies.

-I wrote this but I do not think it is a considerate method for dance video analysis.
+I wrote this but I do not think it is a considerate method for dance video analysis, although it is brand new.

 For preprocessing, the accuracy of 3D human detection from single-view videos is currently not ideal,